zainternational/pmsusermanual/docs/configuration/general-setup/user-groups.md

 1. Open the group from the list.
 2. Add or remove permissions as needed.
 3. Save.
-Changes apply immediately to all users in the group.

 :::warning
-Removing a permission from a group removes it from every user in that group.
-Check who is in the group before removing permissions.
+**A group with any users currently assigned to it cannot be edited at all.** Saving is blocked with an error ("This user group cannot be updated because one or more users are assigned to it.
+Remove users from this group before making changes.") — you must first remove every user from the group (reassign them to no group or a different one) before you can add/remove its permissions.
+This is the opposite of "changes apply immediately" — plan permission changes in advance, since editing an in-use group requires temporarily unassigning its members.
 :::

 ## Common FAQs